 7.2.
 Confidentiality - data treatment

-Confidentiality for data on acquisitions of citizenship is from 2018 onwards assured by means of deterministic rounding.
+Confidentiality for data on acquisitions of citizenship since 2018 is assured by means of deterministic rounding.
 Numbers are rounded to the nearest multiple of five.
 As a consequence, differences between reported sums and the sum of individual cells may occur.

 Population data by country of birth were calculated with a specific estimation method using the distribution of countries of birth by citizenship, age groups and sex from census 2022.
 The census data used to calculate the distribution were treated for confidentialtiy with the cell-key method.